Tropers / Prime of Perfection

 - The Philosopher: I can get really caught up in this stuff sometimes and do like putting philosophical thoughts into own work or mindset behind things and so forth.

 - The Perfectionist: When it comes to something I have to actually present to others, I want it to be its absolute best.

 - Pretty Boy: I've been told I'm overall really attractive and I myself know I don't fit the whole "rugged" appearance type or whatever.
-It's comment on by plenty that I've a really great face.
-If you want proof though, ask!
+It's comment on by plenty that I have a really great face.
+If you want proof, though, ask!

 - The Roleplayer: When it comes to RP games.

 - Self-Deprecation: I actually enjoy making fun of myself at times, especially when I screw up on something so long as it isn't serious.